keybase/book-content/00-getting_started/01-security.md

 Keeping your public key public allows your contacts to safely and easily share encrypted info with you without having to rely on other—potentially unsafe—channels.

 When you and your contacts use Keybase, they encrypt using your public key and you can decrypt with your private key.
-On Keybase, this end-to-end encryption and decryption happen automatically in [Chat](/chat), [Files](files), [Teams](/teams), [Sites](/sites), [Wallet](/wallet), and [Git](/git).
+On Keybase, this end-to-end encryption happens automatically in [Chat](/chat), [Files](files), [Teams](/teams), [Sites](/sites), [Wallet](/wallet), and [Git](/git).

 For extra security, your private keys are **only** stored on the device(s) you use Keybase on.
 They’re not even stored on Keybase’s servers.
 So if Keybase gets hacked, the security of your account isn’t compromised.

 (A new key pair is created for every device you add to your account.
 Learn more on the [blog](https://keybase.io/blog/keybase-new-key-model).)

 ### End-to-end encryption
 Every message or file you share or receive through Keybase is end-to-end encrypted using your public and private keys.
 No one else can read them—not even Keybase.